Fitting a Graph to One-Dimensional Data: Introduction

 Daitch et al.~\cite{daitch09} showed that there is an optimal solution where at most $(d+1)n$ weights are non-zero.
 Moreover, in two dimensions, optimal weights can be chosen such that the graph is planar.

-Clearly, the optimal weights can be computed by quadratic programming.
-A quadratic programming problem with $m$ variables, $c$ constraints, and $L$ input bits can be solved in $O(m^4 L^2)$ time using the method of Ye and Tse~\cite{ye89}.
-There is another algorithm by Kapoor and Vaidya~\cite{kapoor86} that has an asymptotic running time of $O((m+c)^{3.67}L \cdot \log L \cdot \log (m+c))$.
-In our case, there are $n(n-1)/2$ variables and $\Theta(n)$ constraints.
-So the running time is $O(n^{7.34}L \cdot \log L \cdot \log n)$, which is impractical even for moderately large $n$.
-Daitch et al.~reported that a data set of 4177~points requires a processing time of approximately 13.8~hours.
+The optimal weights can be computed by quadratic programming.
+A quadratic programming problem with $m$ variables can be solved in $\tilde{O}(m^3)$ time in the worst case~\cite{monteiro89}.
+In our case, there are $n(n-1)/2$ variables, which gives a worst-case running time of $\tilde{O}(n^6)$.
 Graphs based on optimizing other convex quality measures have also been considered~\cite{jebara09,zhang14}.
 Our goal is to design an algorithm to compute the optimal weights in Daitch et al.'s formulation that is significantly faster than quadratic programming.
 Perhaps surprisingly, this problem is challenging even for points in one dimension, that is, when all points lie on a line.
 In this case, it is not difficult to show (Lemma~\ref{lem:consecutive}) that there is an optimal solution such that $w_{ij} > 0$ if and only if $p_i$ and $p_j$ are consecutive.

+Despite its simplicity, the one-dimensional problem can model the task of detecting change points and concept drift in a time series (e.g.~\cite{amin17,hido08,klink00,lee18,scholz07}); for example, seasonal changes in sales figures and customer behavior.
+A time series of multi-dimensional data $(z_1,z_2,\cdots)$ is given, and the problem is to decide the time steps $t$ at which there is a ``significant change'' from $z_{t-1}$ to $z_t$.
+Suppose that the ``distance'' between $z_{t-1}$ and $z_t$ can be computed according to some formula appropriate for the application (e.g.~\cite{hido08}).
+By forming a path graph with vertices corresponding to the data points and edge weights determined as mentioned previously, one can apply clustering algorithms (e.g.~\cite{daitch09,ng01}) to group ``similar'' vertices and detect the change points as the boundaries of adjacent clusters.
+This gives a potential application of the graph fitting problem in one dimension.

-This reduces the number of variables to~$n-1$.
-Even in one dimension, the weights in an optimal solution do not seem to follow any simple pattern as we illustrate in the following two examples.
+In general, although there are only $n-1$ variables in one dimension, the weights in an optimal solution do not seem to follow any simple pattern as we illustrate in the following two examples.

 Some weights in an optimal solution can be arbitrarily high.
-Consider four points $p_1,p_2,p_3,p_4$ in left-to-right order such that $\|p_1 - p_2\| = \|p_3 - p_4\| = 1$ and $\|p_2 - p_3\| = \varepsilon$.
+Consider four points $p_1,p_2,p_3,p_4$ in left-to-right order such that $p_2 - p_1 = p_4 - p_3= 1$ and $p_3 - p_2 = \varepsilon$.
 By symmetry, $w_{12} = w_{34}$, and so $v_1 = v_4 = w_{12}$.
 Since $w_{12} + w_{23} \geq 1$ and $w_{23} + w_{34} \geq 1$ are trivially satisfied by the requirement that $w_{12} = w_{34} \geq 1$, we can make $v_2$ zero by setting $w_{23} = w_{12}/\varepsilon$.
 In the optimal solution, $w_{12} = w_{34} = 1$ and $w_{23} = 1/\varepsilon$.
 So $w_{23}$ can be arbitrarily large.